fossasia/support.eventyay.com/speakers-and-attendees/attendees/Do-I-need-to-print-my-tickets.md

 Both hard copy and electronic tickets are acceptable in mose cases, unless special instruction was given by the event organizer specifically.
 If not, you can either:

-#### Print a hard copy of your tickets from the order confirmation email and present it at the event's registration point to check in.
+#### Print a hard copy of your tickets and present it at the event's registration point to check in.

 *or*